 Do Not Face License Suspension without a Los Angeles DUI Lawyer

 As you can see, the APS suspension system is complex.
-It is riddled with obscure rules and in many ways it simply doubles the penalties that you face for a DUI.
-However, it can be fought and can even become a useful tool in defending yourself.
-But doing this successfully depends largely on having a good lawyer.
+It is riddled with obscure rules, and in many ways, it simply doubles the penalties you face for a DUI.
+However, it can be fought and even become useful in defending yourself, but doing this successfully depends largely on having a good lawyer.

 We can connect you with a top Los Angeles DUI lawyer who will give you a FREE consultation on your case.
 Do not risk your driver’s license—or your future.